 JSC Atomenergopromsbyt (part of JSC NovaWind, wind energy division of Rosatom) and the Russian division of the Chiesi group of companies (Italy) have signed an agreement on green certification of the international standard I-REC, confirming the origin of energy from renewable sources.

 In this way, Chiesi aims to reduce its environmental impact by implementing a model based on responsible consumption and production in order to conserve resources for future generations.
-The agreement provides for an increase in the full volume of electricity consumed by the Russian Kizhi branch in 2021.
+The agreement provides for an increase in the full volume of electricity consumed by the Russian branch of Kizhi in 2021.

 “Caring for the environment is not a trend today, it is our reality and the responsibility of every market player.
 For KIZI in Russia, this is a very big strategic step towards carbon neutrality.
 We are very pleased that we now have the opportunity to purchase green certificates, and thanks to the capabilities of Atomenergopromsbyt, we are making a contribution to the preservation of the environment.” environment,” said engineer Chiesi Russia Artem Molkov.

 To evaluate the information presented, the reader must understand that in this case we are talking about two components of green energy.
 The fact is that JSC NovaWind is a division of Rosatom, the main task of which is to unite the efforts of the state company in the advanced sectors and technological platforms of the electric power industry.
-The company was founded in September 2017.
-The NovaWind department controls all of Rosatom’s competencies in the wind energy industry – from design and construction to power engineering and operation of wind power plants.
+The company was incorporated in September 2017.
+NovaWind controls all of Rosatom’s competencies in the wind energy sector, from design and construction to power engineering and operation of wind power plants.

-To date, NovaWind JSC has operated 720 megawatts of wind power capacity.
+To date, NovaWind JSC has operated 720 megawatts of wind power.
 Altogether, by 2027, Rosatom will operate wind power plants with a total capacity of about 1.7 gigawatts.

 JSC Atomenergopromsbyt was founded in May 2014 as a power supply company of the state corporation Rosatom, which provides electricity to nuclear industry companies and other electricity consumers.
 In addition, the company is developing new energy projects within the electricity market model in Russia: renewable energy, distributed generation, storage and digital energy.